Understanding Tenant Eviction in Belgium (2025)

 How much notice must a landlord give before starting eviction proceedings?

 In Belgium, the notice period varies depending on the lease type and reason for eviction.
 For non-payment of rent, the landlord must typically issue a formal notice of eight days before initiating court proceedings.
-For lease termination based on other grounds or personal needs, notice periods are generally longer: one month for leases of three years or less (concluded after January 1, 2023), and three months for longer leases (such as nine-year leases).
+For lease termination based on other grounds or personal needs, notice periods are generally longer: one month for leases of three years or less (for leases concluded after January 1, 2023), and three months for longer leases (such as nine-year leases).
 It's advisable to consult with a legal professional through nexlaw.be to ensure proper notice is given according to your specific lease terms.

 Can a tenant stop an eviction once the court judgment is issued?